PickledBeef/Simple-Image-Encryption/README.md

 # Simple-Image-Encryption
 Simple Image Encryption for final project

+## How to run:
+Make sure Python is installed.
+Windows : Use the command "python   image.py".
+MacOS   : Use the command "python3  image.py".

-PS: See more details in "readme.txt"
+##PS: See more details in "readme.txt"